Kurt Koffka: Gestalt psychology

 Koffka gained his initial interest in Gestalt psychology after participating in Wertheimer's phi phenomenon study.
 In 1910, Kurt Koffka worked alongside Max Wertheimer and Wolfgang Köhler at the Psychological Institute in Frankfurt.
 They focused their research on sensory information and memory, and later became the founding fathers of Gestalt psychology.
-Max Wertheimer is often credited with developing the idea of Gestalt psychology, but they were influenced by Christian von Ehrenfel's idea that a holistic melody is more than a simple combination of various sounds.
+Max Wertheimer is often credited with developing the idea of Gestalt psychology, but they were influenced by Christian von Ehrenfels's idea that a holistic melody is more than a simple combination of various sounds.
 This later becomes essential to theories of Gestalt psychology which convey that complete perception is more meaningful than its individual parts put together.

 The Gestalt Principles were developed to delve into how the human eye perceives visual elements.
 The principles help to provide ways to understand how complex visual elements can be broken down into simpler parts.
-The principles also try to demonstrate how the human eye perceives shapes as a single “object” instead of splitting the object into simplified components of the object being seen.
+The principles also try to demonstrate how the human eye perceives shapes as a single "object" instead of splitting the object into simplified components of the object being seen.
 Some of the most commonly used principles were proximity, similarity, and continuation.
 Gestalt principle of proximity discussed that visual elements close to one another will be perceived as a whole.
 Gestalt principle of similarity establishes that people tend to categorize objects that share the same traits into a group.
-Gestalt principle of continuity reveals how people perceive lines or curves as a whole if they “touch” one another.
+Gestalt principle of continuity reveals how people perceive lines or curves as a whole if they "touch" one another.

 Koffka needed to provide empirical evidence for the new theory.
 To accomplish this, Koffka formulated a three-stage proposition that revolutionized existing assumptions of psychology: